 VLGS supports member commercial endeavors

 gourd agriculture and use

-Members of the Virginia Lovers' Gourd Society participate in four annual events held by the chapter at large: Winter Wonder Gourd, Spring Gourd Fling, Summer Play Date, and of course the Virginia Gourd Festival (which gets larger and larger every year with interesting workshops, varied vendors, and friendly gourd patch competitions).
+Members of the Virginia Lovers' Gourd Society participate in four annual events held by the chapter at large: Winter Wonder Gourd, Spring Gourd Fling, Summer Play Date, and of course the Virginia Gourd Show, Sale and Competition (which gets larger and larger every year with interesting workshops, varied vendors, and friendly gourd patch competitions).
 These are the opportunities for the smaller, local patches to meet with each other as one family of gourd enthusiasts.

-Members can also vend under the VLGS banner at any of the various state-wide events we attend such at the Blandy Mother's Day Plant Sale, Master Gardeners, and various festivals.
+Members can also vend under the VLGS banner at any of the various state-wide events we attend such at the Blandy Mother's Day Plant Sale, Master Gardener GardenFests, and farm markets.

 The Virginia Lovers' Gourd Society is the Delta Chapter of the American Gourd Society.
 Members are encouraged to join the AGS as well for information and gourd community opportunities beyond our state borders.